makrai/notes/sarsam20-sarcasm-twitter-review.md

     high prediction accuracy.
 Moreover, our result showed that
   * using lexical, pragmatic, frequency, and part-of-speech tagging can contribute to the performance of SVM, whereas
-  * both lexical and personal features can enhance the performance of CNN-SVM.
+  * both lexical and personal features can enhance the performance of CNN-SVM

 # Introduction
 # Sarcasm detection advantages and implications